Skip to main content

 • Be personalized.
 Your message should be sent only to those who need it and with information specific to them.
 Read more about this in Personalizing your content and Targeting your content.

-1. Write a helpful and direct title
+1. Helpful and direct title

 The title and description of your message matter.

 It doesn't need to be cute or clever, but if you want it to be read, it does need to be helpful.
 And the more actionable, the better!
+For example, “5 things to do on your first day” is more clear and actionable than “What to consider when you join a new company.”

 For help on how to write a more helpful and direct message title, see below.

-It won’t be possible for all messages to have a title in the "most preferred" style, but you should aim for your messages to be as action-focused and tailored as possible.
+💡It won’t be possible for all messages to have a title in the "most preferred" style, but you should aim for your messages to be as action-focused and tailored as possible.

-2. Describe the purpose of your message in the message description
+Describe the purpose of your message in the message description

 Your message description should clearly state the purpose of your message.